New Ostomy Patient Guide — Free Nurse-Approved Resource | SIIL Ostomy

 Living Fully Again

 Most physical restrictions are lifted.
-You've developed efficient routines for pouch changes.
+You've developed efficient routines.
 Emotional adjustment continues — this is completely normal.
 Many people find this is when they truly start feeling like themselves again.

 Diet & Nutrition After Ostomy Surgery